alibaba/xquic/docs/API.md

 ### xqc_app_proto_callbacks_t
 #### xqc_conn_callbacks_t
 QUIC connection callback functions, belong to ALPN-Callback-Function category.
-Application-Layer-Protocols will awalys be concerned about basic connection events, like creation and closure.
+Application-Layer-Protocols will always be concerned about basic connection events, like creation and closure.

 Application-Layer-Protocols shall define its connection events.
 These functions will notify connection event to Application-Layer-Protocols first, then Application-Layer-Protocols shall convert the event to its definition.